airbnb/javascript/README.md

   <a name="functions--mutate-params"></a><a name="7.12"></a>
   - [7.12](#functions--mutate-params) Never mutate parameters. eslint: [`no-param-reassign`](https://eslint.org/docs/rules/no-param-reassign.html)

+  > @ZORO EXCEPTION: Keep as rule but only as a warning.

     > Why?
 Manipulating objects passed in as parameters can cause unwanted variable side effects in the original caller.